| Come Fly With Me, as this wonderfully engaging collection of

 when Sinatra called on his services, May was unavailable, having taken

+to the road with his touring band.
 Enter Nelson Riddle.
 On the basis of his earlier activities for Capitol,

 including having arranged two of the label's biggest hits, Nat Cole's